syncfusion-content/wpf-docs/wpf/Radial-Gauge/Labels.md

 ## Label rotation

-Each circular gauge label can be rotated and positioned based on its corresponding angle.
+Circular gauge labels can be rotated based on its corresponding angle.
 This can be controlled by `CanRotateLabels` property in the scale.

 Setting false to this property will display all the labels without rotation.

 {% tabs %}

-{% highlight xml %}
+{% highlight xaml %}

         <gauge:SfCircularGauge>